 In 2009, Golson told John McDonough for a DownBeat cover story that he generally disapproves of people writing lyrics to jazz compositions.
 “I usually hate those attempts to take a jazz tune and put a lyric to it.
 Worse is putting words to improvisations.
 It’s not my cup of tea.”
-Nor is it mine, as I often find lyrics superimposed on jazz originals trite with a trivializing impact on the overall integrity of the composition.
+Nor is it mine, as I often find that lyrics superimposed on jazz originals have a trivializing impact on the overall integrity of the composition.
 Moreover, they’re hard to shake once they’re in your head.
-There are exceptions, of course, (for this writer, Eddie Jefferson's "Moody’s Mood for Love” and “Parker’s Mood;" Hendricks’s “In Walked Bud" ) and as Golson acknowledges, many are well-intentioned: “I guess they think they’re doing you an honor when they put words to your songs and you should be happy about it.
-But I have to say, ‘I’m sorry’.”
+Think “Goodbye Porkpie Hat.”
+But there are exceptions (“Moody’s Mood for Love” and “Parker’s Mood” by Eddie Jefferson, and Jon Hendricks’s “In Walked Bud,” spring to mind), and as Golson acknowledges, many are well-intentioned.
+“I guess they think they’re doing you an honor when they put words to your songs and you should be happy about it,” he told McDonough.
+“But I have to say, ‘I’m sorry’.”